 1927: He becomes Editor of “The Cherwell” magazine at Oxford.

-1928: Fails his divinity examination and leaves Oxford in disgust.
+1928: He fails his divinity examination and leaves Oxford in disgust.
 On his return he is sent down.

-1929: Becomes private secretary to the politician Sir Horace Plunkett, but is dismissed after only two months Becomes a school teacher at Heddon Court, East Barnet in London looking after the cricket team.
+1929: Betjeman becomes private secretary to the politician Sir Horace Plunkett, but is dismissed after only two months becomes a school teacher at Heddon Court, East Barnet in London looking after the cricket team.

 1930: John Betjeman begins work at the “Architectural Review” magazine and helps promote modern styles by Le Corbusier and Charles Rennie Mackintosh.
 Wrote “Death in Leamington” for the London Mercury.

-1931: Becomes engaged to Camilla Sykes but then falls in love with Pamela Mitford and Penelope Chetwode.
+1931: He gets engaged to Camilla Sykes but then falls in love with Pamela Mitford and Penelope Chetwode.
 Edward James prints his work “Mount Zion” privately.

 1932: Works on his ideas for the Shell Guide to England series.

-1934: Edits the first Shell Guide, “Cornwall Illustrated”.
+1934: Bejeman edits the first Shell Guide, “Cornwall Illustrated”.
 Becomes film critic for the London newspaper the “Evening Standard”, but leaves after only a few months.

 1936: Edits the Shell Guide.
 “Devon”.